SPAAM-community/AMDirT/docs/source/how_to/convert.md

 The purpose of the `convert` command is to convert AncientMetagenomeDir tables to input sheets for different pipelines and software.
 It will also download citation information for you.

-It is a partial command-line equivalent to the `filter` graphical user interface.
+It is a partial command-line equivalent to the `viewer` graphical user interface.

 ## When

-You typically will use `convert` if you are a command-line power user, and have already performed table filtering and sample selection programmtically (e.g. in R or python), rather than using the AMDirT `filter` graphical-user-interface.
+You typically will use `convert` if you are a command-line power user, and have already performed table filtering and sample selection programmatically (e.g. in R or python), rather than using the AMDirT `viewer` graphical-user-interface.

 ## How